srid/ema/docs/tutorial/03-dynamic.md

 It is a pair of values: the initial value and a function that knows how to update that value over time using the user-provided update function (`a -> m ()`).
 Dynamic's are an `Applicative`, so they compose using `liftA*` family of functions.

-In our `siteInput, so far, we return `pure myModel`---it has an initial value but does *not* update over time.
+In our `siteInput`, so far, we return `pure myModel`---it has an initial value but does *not* update over time.
 In order to return an actually updating `Dynamic` of that model, we would change it to: `Dynamic (myModel, updater)` and now the task becomes to define the "updater" function itself.
 Spelled out:

 ```haskell
 siteInput _ _ = do